miyurusankalpa/miyurublog/content/blog/cw-alarms-using-tfcdk-2/index.md

 cdktf destroy
 ```

-The documentation and the stackoverflow answers for Terraform CDK is non existent at the moment, so if an error occurs, it might be hard to track now down.
+The documentation and stackoverflow answers for Terraform CDK is non existent at the moment.
+So if an error occurs, it might be hard to track it down.
+Search the github issues if you encounter problem. https://github.com/hashicorp/terraform-cdk/issues

  From this post, you can see how Terraform CDK can help you easily manage terraform code.